andrewwinters5000/klimakoffer/menu1.md

   2. "Implementation phase": Hands-on programing in groups.
 Classes in person or via zoom can be used for questions, discussions, etc.
 * We have 1 extra project

-* For the 6 milestones solutions in Julia and Python areavailable and made accessible.
+* **Do we want this???:**For the 6 milestones solutions in Julia and Python are available and made accessible.

 ## Examination